PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 One can then use `nv-nsight-cu` to view the results:

 ```
-# ssh -X adroit
+$ ssh -X <YourNetID>@adroit.princeton.edu
 $ module load cudatoolkit/10.2
 $ nv-nsight-cu my_report_xxxxxx.nsight-cuprof-report
 ```

 # nvprof

-This is the NVIDIA profiler.
-It can be used to identify the "hot spots" in the code or the parts which are running slow and need attention. `nvprof` has a summary mode and trace mode.
+This is the older NVIDIA profiler.
+It has been replaced by the combination of nsys and nv-nsight-cu-cli.
+However, `nv-nsight-cu-cli` does not support the P100 GPUs of TigerGPU so nvprof must be used if you need to get the fine-grained details of a particular CUDA kernel. `nvprof` has a summary mode and trace mode.

 ### Summary mode